blaxkmiradev/file-upload-api/README.md

 🔒 Security & Validation

-To prevent "glitches" and server abuse, the following rules are enforced:
+To prevent glitches and server abuse, the following rules are enforced:

 File Type: Only .jpg, .jpeg, .png, and .gif are accepted.

 Size Limit: Individual files are restricted to a maximum of 5MB.

-Unique Naming: Files are automatically renamed using Date.now() to prevent overwriting existing files with the same name.
+Unique Naming: Files are automatically renamed using Date.now() to prevent overwriting.

 Directory Safety: The script automatically creates the uploads/ folder if it is missing.